semihgencturk/mint-react/README.md

 ## Used Technologies
 - React and styled-components for css.
 - The icons from [Font Awesome](https://fontawesome.com/)
 - The font families from [Google Fonts](https://fonts.google.com).
-I used Russo One and Manrope.
+Russo One and Manrope are used.

 ## Here Some Screenshots From The Project